fchoisy/mysolver/README.md

 # Simple Fluid Solver

+This project aims at implementing a fluid solver based on the SPH (Smoothed Particle Hydrodynamics) method.
+The goal of the project is to better understand how the the speed and accuracy of such a fluid simulation are influenced by the different parameters of the simulation, and in particular by the time step, the viscosity and the stiffness.

-Third-party dependencies:
+## Third-party dependencies
-- GLEW
-- GLFW
-- GLM
-- tdogl
+- GLEW: for the runtime handling of OpenGL methods.
+- GLFW: for the window and keyboard interaction.
+- GLM: for matrix and vector math.
+- tdogl: from Tom Dalling's OpenGL tutorial.

+For now, the project has only been compiled and tested in a macOS (Intel) environment.

-To-do
+## To-do

 - neighbor search
+    - [x] naively
-    - naively, naively with unordered pairs (triangularly)
+    - [ ] naively with unordered pairs (triangularly)
-    - efficiently
+    - [ ] efficiently
-    - visualize
+    - [ ] visualize

-Done
+- [ ] kernel function and derivative
+- [x] set up visualization framework
-- importing required libraries
+- [x] import required libraries